aodev89/about/README.md

 👋 Hi, I’m @aodev89

- - 🌱 I’m currently learning python
+ -  I’m currently learning python
- -  ⚡ Fun fact: i am a newbie
+ -  Fun fact: i am a #newbie

 <!---
 aobot89/aobot89 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.